huggingface/lerobot/README.md

 ### Visualize datasets

-Check out [examples](./examples) to see how you can import our dataset class, download the data from the HuggingFace hub and use our rendering utilities.
+Check out [examples](./examples) to see how you can import our dataset class, download the data from the Hugging Face hub and use our rendering utilities.

 Or you can achieve the same result by executing our script from the command line:
 ```bash